It's a New Day in Public Health.

 Epidemiology staff members take action to prevent infectious disease outbreaks from occurring in Polk County.

-In addition, they also provide the following services to the citizens of Polk County:
+In addition, they also provide the following services to Polk County residents:

 - Monitoring and reporting of communicable diseases and conditions